On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Numerical Experiments

 For the MSCO models, we directly use the empirical probability measures \(\hat{\nu}_t\) for each \(t\in\calT\).
 Further, we consider parameters \(\alpha\in\{0.01,0.05,0.10\}\) and \(\beta\in\{0.0,0.25,0.50,0.75\}\) for the CVaR risk-averse MSCO models.

 Using the experiment procedure described in Section~\ref{sec:Numerical:Settings}, we present the results of our data-driven DR-MCO model with Wasserstein ambiguity sets and the baseline models.

 Figure~\ref{fig:DemandLinePlot} (and Figures~\ref{fig:DemandLinePlot1} and~\ref{fig:DemandLinePlot2} in Section~\ref{sec:SupplementalResults}) displays the out-of-sample cost quantiles of the nominal stochastic model and the DR-MCO models with different Wasserstein radii, constructed from the empirical probability measures \(\hat{\nu}_t\).
 Here we use the log radius \(-\infty\) to denote the nominal stochastic model, i.e., \(\rho_{t,0}=0\).
-From the plot, we see that in small-sample case (\(n_t=5\)), the Wasserstein DR-MCO model significantly reduces the top 10\% out-of-sample evaluation costs when the radius is set to be \(10^{-1.4}-10^{-1.0}\) of the estimation \(\hat{d}_t\).
-Moreover, the difference between top 10\% and bottom 10\% of the out-of-sample evaluation costs becomes smaller around the \(10^{-0.8}\cdot\hat{d}_t\) even for larger sample sizes.
+From the plot, we see that in small-sample case (\(n_t=5\)), the Wasserstein DR-MCO model significantly reduces the top 10\% out-of-sample evaluation costs when the radius is set to be $10^{-1.6}$-$10^{-1.2}$ of the estimation \(\hat{d}_t\), and as we will see in Figure~\ref{fig:DemandScatterPlot} below, it reduces the out-of-sample mean consequently.
+Moreover, the difference between top 10\% and bottom 10\% of the out-of-sample evaluation costs becomes smaller around \(10^{-0.8}\cdot\hat{d}_t\) even for larger sample sizes.
 However, the median out-of-sample cost increases with the Wasserstein radius, suggesting that larger Wasserstein radii may lead to overly conservative policies.